seifallahhomrani1/seifallahhomrani1.github.io/_posts/WriteUps/2022-01-22-SecureCalculator.md

 ## Introduction

 KnightCTF 2022 was a beginner level CTF hosted yesterday, The web challenges were basically easy and I was playing solo just for fun.
-The following is a detailed writeup for "Most Secure Calculator 1/2" challs since they have the highest points of all other challs (The first one has : 50 Pts, and the second has 250 Pts).
+The following is a detailed writeup for "Most Secure Calculator 1/2" (The first one has : 50 Pts, and the second has 250 Pts).

 ## Most Secure Calculator - 1